Simons Center Cafe

 Lunch Monday thru Friday 11:30 a.m. to 2:30 p.m.

-The Café is located in the second floor of the Simons Center for Geometry and Physics.
+The Café is located on the second floor of the Simons Center for Geometry and Physics.

 Chef Paolo Fontana’s story is a simple one.
 From his early cooking years to working with renowned Chefs, everything that Paolo Fontana has achieved is grander, richer, and just plain flavorful.